bas-world/senior-developer-challenge-vehicle-hold-service/README.md

 This exercise helps us understand how you design, reason about trade-offs, and write maintainable code.
 A perfect/complete product is less important than clear decisions, sound architecture, and readable code.
 Keep it small and focused.

-## Up to Senior-level developer Assignment
+## Assignment (Up to a Senior-level developer)

 We sell trucks, vans, machinery, and parts.
 Multiple buyers often click Reserve for the same vehicle.
 We need a soft hold that grants the first buyer a 15-minute reservation, shows a countdown, and auto-expires, and emits events (hold.created, hold.released, hold.expired) so other services can react.
 Showcase a solution with a http response of 409 when trying to put a second hold on a vehicle that already has a hold.

 ## Requirements
-•	Language/Framework: PHP 8.4+, Laravel 11+ (Or any other of your choice).
+- Language/Framework: PHP 8.4+, Laravel 11+ (Or any other of your choice).
-•	Tooling: Docker
+- Tooling: Docker
-•	Auth: header X-Api-Key (string, required on all write endpoints).
+- Auth: header X-Api-Key (string, required on all write endpoints).
-•	Repo UX: Your app should run with at most 3 commands (clone, deps, up).
+- Repo UX: Your app should run with at most 3 commands (clone, deps, up).
 If extra steps are needed, list them clearly in the README.

 ## What to build
 A tiny microservice that can: